 When you’ve lost teeth or have extensive gum disease, you may need dental bone graft surgery in Brooklyn, NY.
 The primary reason for getting a bone graft for dental implant is to fill in for missing teeth and build up your jaw to support new implants while maintaining your jawline.
 There are few dental bone graft complications when you follow your dentist’s instructions closely during dental bone graft recovery.
 While recovery occurs over time, dental bone graft pain lasts only a couple days and can be mitigated with over-the-counter pain relievers.

 Make your appointment today for bone grafting with the dentist in Brooklyn to get a highly personalized and comprehensive dental care.
 Come see the Broadway Family Dentistry and meet a top rated periodontist in Brooklyn.
 Get the care you need in the safe, reassuring hands of the best rated general and cosmetic dentist in Brooklyn.

-Bone loss is a common consequence of missing teeth, particularly when you lose multiple teeth and haven’t replaced them with a bridge or implants.
+Bone loss is a common consequence of missing teeth, particularly when you lose multiple teeth and haven’t replaced them with a bridge for tooth or implants.
 Bone loss can also happen because of untreated, advanced gum disease, inflammation or trauma.
 Since bone loss continues if untreated, you have to do something about it to maintain the shape of your face.

 A dental bone graft is a method of working with your body to help provide new bone, most often so that a dental implant can be placed.
 Implants are replacements for missing teeth.
 Bone graft surgery is done primarily to stimulate bone growth because the procedure can reshape your jaw and prepare your mouth for dental implants.